We Tried the Most Popular Bacon Brands. Here’s What You Should Know.

 Needless to say, these foods shed new light on the phrase bringing home the bacon.
 With so many options out there—how do you decide which bacon brand is best?

 Along with a crew of Taste of Home staffers, I put this question to the test.
 We conducted a blind taste test to compare the most common brands of packaged bacon.
 Our Test Kitchen experts prepped the bacon in bulk, allowing us to compare the crispy slices side-by-side.
+In total we tried 6 brands of bacon: Applegate, Great Value, Hormel Black Label, Oscar Mayer, Wellshire and Wright.
 Follow along to see which bacon brand we thought tasted best.

 Average score: 6.4/10